friendly-bits/geoblocker-bash/README.md

 - Restores ipsets and iptables state from last known good backup
 - If restore from backup fails, either gives up (default behavior) or (if you ran the -install script with the -e option for Emergency Deactivation) deactivates geoblocking entirely

-**The -reset script:**: is called by the *install script to clean up previous geoblocking rules in the firewall and reset the config (just in case you install again without uninstalling first)
+**The -reset script** is called by the *install script to clean up previous geoblocking rules in the firewall and reset the config (just in case you install again without uninstalling first)

-**The -common script:** : Stores common functions and variables for the geoblocker-bash suite.
+**The -common script** : Stores common functions and variables for the geoblocker-bash suite.
 Does nothing if called directly.
 Most other scripts won't work without it.

 **The validate-cron-schedule.sh script** is used by the -cronsetup script.
 It accepts a cron schedule expression and attempts to make sure that it conforms to the crontab format.